frederick-vs-ja/Quuxplusone-blog/_posts/2019-08-02-the-tough-guide-to-cpp-acronyms.md

 A program which violates the ODR is [IFNDR](#ifndr).
 In the first example above, you'll likely get a linker error; in the second example, you'll likely get a compiled program with unexpected runtime behavior.

+## OOP

+"Object-oriented programming," of course.
+Sometimes shortened even further to "OO," as in "OO principles."

 ## PCH